Julia Stephen: Views

 Nor did her views preclude friendship with passionate advocates for women's rights and suffrage, such as the actress Elizabeth Robins.
 Robins recalls that her Madonna like face was somewhat misleading "she was a mixture of the Madonna and a woman of the world" and that when she came up with something more worldly, it was "so unexpected from that Madonna face, one thought it vicious".
-Julia Stephens was, in most respects, a conventional Victorian lady.
+Julia Stephen was, in most respects, a conventional Victorian lady.
 She defended the hierarchical system of the live-in servants, the need to keep a constant watch over them, and believed a "strong bond" existed between the mistress of the house and those who serve.
 It was this conventionality that Woolf consciously separated herself from, in terms of a model of womanhood, with the Victorian expectations of social conformity, that Woolf described as "a machine into which our rebellious bodies were inserted".

 Publications and other writings

 Julia Stephen's literary canon consists of a book, a collection of children's stories and a number of unpublished essays.
 The first was a small volume, entitled Notes from Sick Rooms, published by her husband's publisher, Smith, Elder & Co. in October 1883, an account of her nursing experience together with a detailed manual of instruction.
 It was republished in 1980 and later published in conjunction with Virginia Woolf's On Being Ill (1926) in 2012.
 The second is a collection of stories she told to her children, entitled Stories for Children and written between 1880 and 1884.
 Her stories tended to promote the value of family life and the importance of being kind to animals.
 Sometimes, such as in Cat's Meat, they reflect the tensions in Julia's own life.
 She emerges from these writings as decisive, conservative, and pragmatic, with a wit that some considered almost shocking.
 Although she was unsuccessful in getting these published in her lifetime, they were eventually published, together with Notes from Sick Rooms and a collection of her essays, which had been in the possession of Quentin Bell, in 1993.
 She also wrote the biographical entry for Julia Margaret Cameron in the Dictionary of National Biography of which her husband was the first editor (1885–1891), one of the very few biographies of women to be found in this work, and an omission which drew the critical exclamation of Woolf "it is much to be regretted that no lives of maids ... are to be found in the Dictionary of National Biography".
 Among her essays was Agnostic women defending her philanthropy as an agnostic (see Social activism and Views), and two other essays addressing the management of households, and in particular servants.